notsag-dev/tricks-htb/README.md

 run
 ```

-Execute `meterpreter.exe` on the victim machine and that's it.
+Execute `meterpreter.exe` on the victim machine and the listener should pop a meterpreter shell.